Alegherix/personalBlog/markdown/disabled-notifications.md

   - dopamine
 ---

-# I disabled notifications & you should to

 After recently reading Deep Work by Cal Newtch I started to think about all the things that are stealing my attention and forcing some parts of my brain to not fully be able to immerse myself in whatever I'm doing.
 In a world where there's constant distractions surrounding you it's sometimes very hard to find any sort of attention or focus.

 I tend to think of myself as having it fairly easy to reach a state of flow.
 Being a remote working developer with a small child living in the same appartment, I had to learn to cancel out all the surrounding noise, it's do or die, right?